FirestormViewer/phoenix-firestorm/doc/vulkan/native_viewer_roadmap.md

 ## Service-first sequencing (2026-09-13)

-Following the native service survey and draft
+Following the native service survey and merged
 [PR #43](https://github.com/anne-skydancer/vulkanstorm/pull/43), the user selected the following execution order.
 This refines near-term sequencing; it does not mark the R0-Rn milestones below complete, change the GL oracle or waive native invariants.
-Current implementation/status evidence is in the [native services handoff](native-services-handoff.md), checkpoint `a9e9ead2bd`.
+Current implementation/status evidence is in the [native services handoff](native-services-handoff.md).
+The starting baseline is merged `master` at `1b68d3afa1`, containing implementation checkpoint `a9e9ead2bd` and documentation checkpoint `7e2aac6c6c`.
+The historical GL oracle is unchanged.

 | Phase | Scope | Exit evidence |
 |---|---|---|